 Okay, so it's not exactly jingle bells, but Christmas is a time for reflection as well as celebration, and, well, you know what Coldplay are like.
-Christmas Lights encapsulates the bittersweetness of the season ("I took my feet To Oxford Street/ Trying to right a wrong"), particularly around the two minute mark when it switches up from a po-faced piano ballad to stadium-sized singalong.
+Christmas Lights encapsulates the bittersweet of the season ("I took my feet To Oxford Street/ Trying to right a wrong"), particularly around the two-minute mark when it switches up from a low-key piano ballad to stadium-sized singalong.

 Sia - Santa's Coming For Us (2017)

 Last year Sia tossed her very festive wig into the Christmas music circuit with Every Day Is Christmas.
 Lead single Santa's Coming For Us is a ridiculously catchy number with a timeless video to boot.
 This year Sia has topped it up with three more Christmas bangers, with My Old Santa Claus already shaping up to be a modern classic.

 Ariana Grande – Santa Tell Me (2014)

 Recorded before Ariana's much-deserved world domination, her seasonal staple is three-and-a-half minutes of tinsel, teeth, and tonsils that's part '60s girl group pastiche, part the sort of thing you'd expect to accompany a dazzling display atop a Disneyland Christmas parade float.
 Full marks for pep and charm.

 Michael Bublé – It’s Beginning To Look A Lot Like Christmas (2011)